Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Symmetry of random variables

 \section{Symmetry of random variables}

 We prove under which notions of symmetry the affine combinations of independent and symmetric random variables are symmetric.
-The most well-known notions of symmetry in the literature are spherical, elliptical, central, angular and halfspace symmetry, where each is a generalization of the previous one.
-According to \citet{Serfling-2004}, a random vector $X \in \mathbb{R}^p$ is \emph{spherically symmetric} about a point $\mu \in \mathbb{R}^p$ if $X-\mu$ and $U(X-\mu)$ are identically distributed for any orthonormal matrix $U$.
-Different definitions of elliptical symmetry are possible.
-We choose the weak version in \citet{Ley-Paindaveine-2011}: a random vector $X$ in $\mathbb{R}^p$ is \emph{elliptically symmetric} about a point $\mu \in \mathbb{R}^p$ if there exists a nonsingular matrix $V$ such that $VX$ is spherically symmetric about $V \mu$.
-According to \cite{Serfling-2004}, a random vector $X$ in $\mathbb{R}^p$ is \emph{centrally symmetric} about a point $\mu \in \mathbb{R}^p$ if $X-\mu$ and $\mu-X$ are identically distributed.
+The most well-known notions of symmetry in the literature are spherical, elliptical, central, angular and halfspace symmetry, where each is a generalization of the previous one \citep{Serfling-2004}.
+A random variable $X \in \mathbb{R}^p$ is \emph{spherically symmetric} about a point $\mu \in \mathbb{R}^p$ if $X-\mu$ and $U(X-\mu)$ are identically distributed for any orthonormal matrix $U$.
+A random variable $X$ in $\mathbb{R}^p$ is \emph{elliptically symmetric} about a point $\mu \in \mathbb{R}^p$ if there exists a nonsingular matrix $V$ such that $VX$ is spherically symmetric about $V \mu$ \citep{Ley-2011}.
+A random variable $X$ in $\mathbb{R}^p$ is \emph{centrally symmetric} about a point $\mu \in \mathbb{R}^p$ if $X-\mu$ and $\mu-X$ are identically distributed.
 Note that the notions of spherical, elliptical and central symmetry coincide for univariate random variables.
-The notion of angular symmetry was introduced in \citet{Liu-1990}: a random vector $X$ in $\mathbb{R}^p$ is \emph{angularly symmetric} about a point $\mu \in \mathbb{R}^p$ if $(X-\mu)/\norm{X-\mu}$ and $(\mu-X)/\norm{X-\mu}$ are identically distributed.
-This was generalized in \citet{Zuo-Serfling-2000-b} by defining a random vector $X$ in $\mathbb{R}^p$ to be \emph{halfspace symmetric} about $\mu$ if $\mathbb{P}(X \in H) \geq \frac{1}{2}$ for every closed halfspace $H$ with $\mu$ on the boundary.
+The notion of angular symmetry was introduced in \citet{Liu-1990}: a random variable $X$ in $\mathbb{R}^p$ is \emph{angularly symmetric} about a point $\mu \in \mathbb{R}^p$ if $(X-\mu)/\norm{X-\mu}$ and $(\mu-X)/\norm{X-\mu}$ are identically distributed.
+This was generalized in \citet{Zuo-2000-b} by defining a random variable $X$ in $\mathbb{R}^p$ to be \emph{halfspace symmetric} about $\mu$ if $\mathbb{P}(X \in H) \geq \frac{1}{2}$ for every closed halfspace $H$ with $\mu$ on the boundary.

-The next proposition states that all these notions of symmetry are preserved under translation and scalar multiplication. \begin{proposition} Let $X$ be a random variable on $\mathbb{R}^p$ that is symmetric about $\mu \in \mathbb{R}^p$ with respect to either spherical, elliptical, central, angular or halfspace symmetry.
-Then, for any $\lambda \in \mathbb{R}$ and $b \in \mathbb{R}^p,$ $\lambda X + b$ is symmetric about $\lambda \mu + b$ with respect to the same notion of symmetry. \end{proposition}